jgege/UNI-CSCU9V5/CSCU9V5.md

 - Monitors are high-level construct to prevent such errors
 - Monitor presents a set of programmer defined operations that provide **automatic mutual exclusion**
 - Monitor type also contains variables to define the **state of an instance** of the monitor
-- A monitor method can **only accesss monitor internal data and formal parameters**
+- A monitor method can **only access monitor internal data and formal parameters**
 - Local variables may only be accessed from within the monitor
 - Monitor construct **prohibits concurrent access** to all methods defined within that monitor